-2 The common-mode rejection (CMR) of this circuit design is critically dependent on the external resistor matching on its inputs.
+2 The CMR of this circuit design is critically dependent on the external resistor matching on its inputs.
 This measurement was performed with 0.1% tolerant resistors, a common-mode voltage of 1 V, and a common-mode frequency of 10 kHz.

-3 This is the time that it takes the ADV7182 to detect which video format is present at its input, for example, PAL I or NTSC M.

-4 This is the time that it takes the ADV7182 to switch from one (single-ended or differential) analog input to another, for example, switching from A{IN}1 to A{IN}2.
+3 Autodetection switch speed is the time it takes the ADV7182A to detect the video format present at its input, for example, PAL I or NTSC M. 4 Fast switch speed is the time it takes the ADV7182A to switch from one single-ended or differential analog input to another, for example, switching from A_N1 to A_N2.